-- On January 4, 2021, Montauk USA distributed all of the shares of Montauk common stock to Montauk USA's sole equity holder, MNK, and elected to be disregarded for U.S. tax purposes (collectively, with the Transfer, the "Equity Exchange").
-Montauk is now a direct wholly owned subsidiary of MNK and Montauk USA ceased to own any assets. - MNK will distribute all of the outstanding shares of Montauk common stock as a pro rata dividend to holders of MNK's ordinary shares (the "Distribution"), subject to any tax witholding obligations under applicable South African law.
-Each ordinary share of MNK outstanding on January 21, 2021, the record date for the Distribution (the "Record Date"), will entitle the holder thereof to receive one share of Montauk common stock.
-The Transaction Implementation Agreement with MNK will govern the Distribution, the allocation of assets and liabilities between MNK and Montauk, and Montauk's relationship with MNK following the Reorganization Transactions.
-See "Certain Relationships and Related Party Transactions-Relationship with MNK-Transaction Implementation Agreement." - Following the Distribution, MNK and Montauk USA will be liquidated.
+- Montauk USA will distribute all of the shares of Montauk common stock to Montauk USA's sole equity holder, MNK, and elect to be disregarded for U.S. tax purposes.
+Subsequently, Montauk will be a direct wholly owned subsidiary of MNK and Montauk USA will cease to own any assets. - MNK will distribute all of the outstanding shares of Montauk common stock as a pro rata dividend to holders of MNK's ordinary shares (the "Distribution").
+Each ordinary share of MNK outstanding as of , New York City time, on , 20 , the record date for the Distribution (the "Record Date"), will entitle the holder thereof to receive shares of Montauk common stock.
+Prior to the Distribution, Montauk will enter into a Redomiciliation Agreement with MNK that will govern the Distribution, the allocation of assets and liabilities between MNK and Montauk, and Montauk's relationship with MNK following the Reorganization Transactions.
+See "Certain Relationships and Related Party Transactions-Relationship with MNK-Redomiciliation Agreement." - · Following the Distribution, MNK, which will no longer have any indirect interest in Montauk, will liquidate Montauk USA.

-We refer to the Equity Exchange and the Distribution collectively as the "Reorganization Transactions."
-We have completed the Equity Exchange and intend to complete the Distribution prior to the closing of this offering.
-All material approvals and actions required to execute each of the Reorganization Transactions have been or will have been obtained or taken, as appropriate, prior to the commencement of this offering.
+We refer to these transactions collectively as the "Reorganization Transactions."
+All of the Reorganization Transactions are contingent upon one another, and all material approvals and actions required to execute each of the Reorganization Transactions will have been obtained or taken, as appropriate, prior to the commencement of this offering.
 This offering will not be consummated unless each of the Reorganization Transactions is completed.

-Following the completion of the Reorganization Transactions, but immediately prior to the consummation of this offering, MNK and holders of MNK's ordinary shares will hold 100% of the outstanding shares of our common stock.
-Immediately following the consummation of this offering, MNK and holders of MNK's ordinary shares will hold approximately 98.3% of the outstanding shares of our common stock, or approximately 98.1% if the underwriter exercises its option to purchase additional shares in full.
+Following the Reorganization Transactions, but immediately prior to the consummation of this offering, holders of MNK's ordinary shares will hold 100% of the outstanding shares of our common stock.
+Immediately following the consummation of this offering, holders of MNK's ordinary shares will hold approximately % of the outstanding shares of our common stock, or approximately % if the underwriter exercises its option to purchase additional shares in full.

-After full completion of the Reorganization Transactions and this offering, (i) Montauk USA will not own any assets and (ii) all entities through which MNK's business and operations are currently conducted will be owned, directly or indirectly, by Montauk.
+After the Reorganization Transactions and this offering, (i) neither MNK nor Montauk USA will own any assets and (ii) all entities through which MNK's business and operations are currently conducted will be owned, directly or indirectly, by Montauk.
 Additionally, MNK will adopt a plan contemporaneously with the completion of the Reorganization Transactions that will authorize the liquidation and dissolution of MNK.
 As a result, we expect that MNK will be delisted from the JSE and liquidated subsequent to the consummation of this offering.
 Accordingly, MNK's business is the business in which you are investing if you buy shares of common stock in this offering.